RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 .. figure:: SCPI_web_lr.png

-Red Pitaya board can be controlled remotely over LAN or wireless interface using MATLAB, Labview, Scilab or Python via Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
+Red Pitaya board can be controlled remotely over LAN or wireless interface using MATLAB, LabVIEW, Scilab or Python via Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
 SCPI interface/environment is commonly used to control T&M instruments for development, research or test automation purposes.